asvid/asvid.github.io/_posts/2021-01-29-kotlin-builder-pattern.md

 ```

 ## Summary
-Builder is quite useful Design Pattern and for sure you will come across it at some point.
-It's good to know how its build and when to use it - because this is not a silver bullet.
+Builder is quite useful construction Design Pattern and for sure you will come across it at some point.
+It can make creating complex objects easy.
+Well named Builder methods will make building object look like a sentence.
 Kotlin features allow reducing Builder boilerplate and using conveniences like DSL, named parameters and default values may allow you to get similar result without writing any additional code.

-In Design Patterns literature you can find more complex examples of Builder using elements like Director and ConcreteBuilder.
+In Design Patterns literature you can find more complex examples of Builder using elements like `Director` and `ConcreteBuilder`.
 I never encountered things like that in my career, but I believe there are usecases for it.
-And if at same point, you need to have generic way of providing instances of objects using many types of Builders - maybe there are nicer ways of achieving this :)
+If at same point, you need to have generic way of providing instances of objects using many types of Builders - maybe there are nicer ways of achieving this :)